Traditional Approach to Natural Language Processing

 Rule-based systems are interpretable and predictable.

-They follow structured tasks which don’t have much variety.
+They follow structured tasks that don’t have much variety.

 However, there are some demerits of Rule-based systems:

-But such systems have limitations in dealing with ambiguity and variability of natural languages.
+However, such systems have limitations in dealing with the ambiguity and variability of natural languages.

 3. Statistical NLP Techniques

-Statistical NLP Techniques involve the use of probabilities and statistical models in the manipulation and understanding of language data.
-These models focus on word frequency and word sequence probability thus performing NLP functions such as language modeling, text classification and so forth.
+Statistical NLP Techniques use probabilities and statistical models to manipulate and understand language data.
+These models focus on word frequency and word sequence probability, thus performing NLP functions such as language modeling, text classification, etc,

 n-gram Models

 n-gram models are probabilistic measures that estimate the probability of a word based on previously mentioned words.
-An n-gram of order ‘n’ takes n words on focus where “n” describes the quantity in figures where; a n-gram with n=1 looks at single words, n=2 considers pairs, and n-3 threes, and so on.
+An n-gram of order ‘n’ takes n words on focus where “n” describes the quantity in figures; an n-gram with n=1 looks at single words, n=2 considers pairs, and n-3 threes, etc.

 Example: